Monkei-Solutions/browser-extension/README.md

 # Anonymous Email Forwarding

-This is the source code for the AnonAddy browser extension.
+This is the source code for Descendo The Monkei#0624's AnonAddy browser extension.

 ## Build